Agricultural cooperative: Purpose

 A practical motivation for the creation of agricultural cooperatives is related to the ability of farmers to pool production and/or resources.
 In many situations within agriculture, it is simply too expensive for farmers to manufacture products or undertake a service.
 Cooperatives provide a method for farmers to join in an 'association', through which a group of farmers can acquire a better outcome, typically financial, than by going alone.
 This approach is aligned to the concept of economies of scale and can also be related as a form of economic synergy, where "two or more agents working together to produce a result not obtainable by any of the agents independently".
-While it may seem reasonable to conclude that the larger the cooperative the better, this is not necessarily true.
-Cooperatives exist across a broad membership base, with some cooperatives having fewer than 20 members while others can have over 10,000.

 A smallholder coffee farmer in Colombia contributing her coffee to an agricultural cooperative.
-Cooperatives give small farmers an opportunity to be more competitive in markets, especially commodity crops like coffee and cocoa where many of the purchasers are large businesses who can manipulate markets.

 While economic benefits are a strong driver for forming cooperatives, they are not the only consideration.
-Similar economic advantages can also be achieved through other organizational forms, such as investor-owned firms (IOFs).
+Similar economic advantages can also be achieved through other organizational forms, such as IOFs.
 A key advantage of the cooperative model for farmers is that they retain governance over the association, ensuring that ownership and control remain with the members.
 This structure means that profit distributions—whether through dividends or patronage rebates—are shared exclusively among farmer-members, rather than external shareholders as in IOFs.

 Agricultural cooperatives play a critical role in rural socio-economic development, food security, and poverty alleviation, particularly in regions where agriculture is the main source of employment and income.
 These cooperatives provide smallholder farmers with access to resources, education, tools, and markets that might otherwise be inaccessible.
 By organizing into producer cooperatives, farmers can also increase their resilience to economic and environmental shocks.
 These organizations help build the capacity of smallholders to adapt to challenges in ways that reduce vulnerability and enhance long-term sustainability.
 Some studies suggest that membership in a producer organization is more strongly correlated with improved farm output or income than other interventions, such as technical training, certification, or credit alone.